Types of Sentences in English

 1. If a sentence contains with “be” verb (am, is, are, was, were), “have” verb (have, has, had), and modal verb (shall, should, will, would, can, could, may, might, etc.) then the verb will place before the subject.

-2. If a sentence contains no helping verb (mentioned above), then do, does, and did will place before the subject.
+2. If a sentence contains no helping verb (mentioned above), then do, does, and did will be placed before the subject.

 • Do will be placed for present indefinite tense (the subject should be a first and second person)